ResByte/tensorflow-wrap/README.md

 ## Other Tensorflow Musings

+### Reset Graph in Jupyter
+Using multiple graphs in a jupyter notebook may case overwriting or changes.
+Use `tf.reset_default_graph()` before initializing new graph.

 ### Using convolution with initialization
 Instead of using conv2d as shown, there is more simpler way of writing conv2d layer as
 ```python